dgorgo/Etietop.github.io/README.md

 ### Three Methods that increase my Productivity:
 As someone with a very short attention span I had to find ways to stay productive.
-I tried a lot of things till I these Japanese methods, pick a method, practice it, stay consistent and record your results.
+I tried a lot of things till I discovered these methods.
+How to achieve an optimal focus and productivity using any of these methods.
+Pick a method, practice it,
+stay consistent and record your results.
+Repeat!!!

 [Read it here:](https://medium.com/@udofiaetietop/three-methods-that-increase-my-focus-and-productivity-ac56d368a545)